God Level: Critical reception

 Though never officially released, the preview of "God Level" received positive reviews from music critics, who often highlighted the production.
 Tyson Wray of Beat complimented the song's production as "crisp as fuck", referring to its credited producers as "a dream team".
 In a review for Okayplayer, Scott Heins lauded the song's production, attesting "that it hammers all the way through" due to how "Mohawke's brand of weird mixes perfectly with the current Kanye brand of jagged acid-rap."
 Though he noted that West's vocals are absent from most of the SoundCloud upload, Heins referred to its additional lyrics as "raw.
 Real raw", comparing them to West's 2013 song "I'm in It".
 Slates Sharan Shetty praised the song as a positive shift from West's previous release, being his feature on Future's single "I Won" (2014), which she criticized as "West succumbing to all his worst, most offensive, and most reductive impulses."
-In comparison, Shetty saw "God Level" as "a bit more palatable, and far more interesting musically", finding that the song could've easily fit on Yeezus due to its aggressive production.
+In comparison, Shetty saw "God Level" as "a bit more palatable, and far more interesting musically", finding that the song could have easily fit on Yeezus due to its aggressive production.

 Credits and personnel

-Credits adapted from Rolling Stone and ASCAP.
+Credits adapted from Rolling Stone, ASCAP, and the BMI Repertoire.
+(Note: Find additional credits for the song on the BMI Repertoire by searching the work number #17831779.)